ralexander-phi/marp-to-pages/README.md

 ## Publish your slides

-When you are ready to share your presentation, commit or merge to `dev` and your GitHub web page will automatically update.
+When you are ready to share your presentation, commit or merge to `dev` and your content on GitHub Pages will automatically update.

 # 🎉
 <!--